-6.018 Substitution or Modification of Requirements for University or Program Admission, Undergraduate Transfer, or for Graduation by Students with Disabilities.
+6.018 Substitution or Modification of Requirements for University or Program Admission, Undergraduate Transfer, and or for Graduation by Students with Disabilities.

-(1) A university shall provide reasonable substitution or modification for any requirement for admission into the university, into an undergraduate or graduate program of study; for entry into the upper division; or for graduation for any otherwise eligible student with a disability; where
+(1) A university shall provide reasonable substitution or modification for any requirement for admission into the university, into an undergraduate or graduate program of study7; for entry into the upper division7; or for graduation for any otherwise eligible student with a disability-; where

 - (a) The student seeking substitution or modification of an admission or graduation requirement has provided documentation demonstrating that he or she is disabled and that the student's inability to meet the requirement is related to the disability, and - (b) The university has determined that if the requested substitution or modification is granted, a fundamental alteration in the nature of the program will not result.
+Appropriate documentation must be provided to indicate that the student's failure to meet the requirement is related to the disability.
+Additionally, the university must determine that such failure to meet the requirement does not constitute a fundamental alteration in the nature of the academic program.

-(2) For purposes of this regulation, the following conditions may constitute a disability for which substitution or modification of an admission or graduation requirement may be provided, depending upon the effect of the condition on the requirement and the effect of the substitution or modification on the program:
+(2) For purposes of this regulation, the following conditions may constitute a recognized disability for which substitution or modification of an admission or graduation requirement may be provided, depending upon the effect of the condition on the requirement and the effect of the substitution or modification on the program: